markiz/markiz.github.com/_posts/2011-11-21-1-church-numbers-cont.markdown

   ((k church-prev) n))
 {% endhighlight %}

-Now, `church-div` may not be the most efficient solution, and it may recurse into oblivion, but at least it works:
+Now, `church-div` may not be the most efficient solution but at least it works:

 {% highlight scheme %}
 (define (church-div n k)